Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 15. Salesperson

 Retail jobs are also some of the worst jobs for introverts.
 Retail jobs can be exhausting, especially for someone who is shy or aloof.
-Not only do salespeople need to reach their quarterly sales target, but they also need to converse with customers daily, which is just one of the things that introverts hate.
+Not only do salespeople need to reach their quarterly sales targets, but they also need to converse with customers daily, just one of the things that introverts hate.

 Salary: $25,250 per year